georgeglarson/venice-dev-tools/README.md

-# Venice AI SDK APL
+# Venice Dev Tools

-A comprehensive, fully-featured SDK for the Venice AI API following API Programming Library (APL) principles.
+A comprehensive, fully-featured SDK for the Venice AI API with CLI support, programmatic CLI usage, and CLI-style interface.

 ## Why Choose This SDK?